yayaa/ParallaxListView/README.md

 References
 ----------

 This library has been built by our designer's insistence.
 She's seen [this library on IOS][3] and want it to have in Android as well.
-Researches lead me to [this repository][4] but it wasn't quite affective as it is on IOS, so here ParallaxRecyclerView.
+Researches lead me to [this repository][4] but it wasn't quite affective as it is on IOS, so here ParallaxListView.

 [1]: https://github.com/nostra13/Android-Universal-Image-Loader
 [2]: http://opensource.org/licenses/mit-license.php